RobertBoganKang/rhythm_division/README.md

 # Rhythm Division
 ## Introduction
 Rhythm division is part of my research on music rhythm.
-This graph could show the inner logic of rhythm, which is very important concept for music rhythm structural research in the future.
+This type of graph could show the inner logic of rhythm, which lays the fundation for the research of music structural research in the future.
 ## Method
-Music rhythm has hierarchical structure, which help human understand the inner logic of music.
+Music rhythm has hierarchical structure.
+This structure shows the logic that human understand the rhythm of music.

 The method will consider several points:
 * The hierarchical structure based on prime numbers.